 All aboard?
-Get ready for a powerful tech-driven journey into the mystery land of Egypt!
+Get ready for a powerful tech-driven journey into the mysterious land of Egypt!

-Backed by Algebra Ventures and Battery Road Digital Holdings, Halan’s total funding amounts to US $5 million.
-Since its launch, startup notched over three million rides in 2018 alone.
-It gained unparalleled traction with over 1 million downloads, crowning the platform as one of the fastest growing apps in the region.
+Backed by Algebra Ventures and Battery Road Digital Holdings, Halan’s total funding amounts to $5 million.
+Since its launch, the startup notched over three million rides in 2018 alone.
+It gained unparalleled traction with over 1 million downloads, crowning the platform as one of the fastest-growing apps in the region.

 Halan aspires to bridge the gap between public transport and expensive ride services in emerging markets, with plans to expand in Ethiopia and across five Egyptian governorates by the end of the year.

-Selected among 52 high-impact entrepreneurs in Egypt by Endeavor, CEO Mounir Nakhla, has over a decade of experience building microfinance businesses.
-His venture Halan, grew out of a passion for creating fast, affordable and convenient transportation solutions to underserved communities.
+Selected among 52 high-impact entrepreneurs in Egypt by Endeavor, CEO Mounir Nakhla has over a decade of experience building microfinance businesses.
+His venture Halan grew out of a passion for creating fast, affordable, and convenient transportation solutions for underserved communities.
 “We’re penetrating the regions of Egypt where 80 to 90 percent of the population resides,” Mounir told the National.

 Mounir also worked at Environmental Quality International (EQI).
 As Managing Partner, he helped EQI become a leading microfinance consultancy, with two operating subsidiaries in sustainable ecotourism and microfinance loan-tracking software industries.

 On keeping up with the competitive transportation space, Mounir told Wamda, “Our history, our DNA makes us understand and know these areas and markets better than anyone else.
 We’ve been working in these underserved communities for more than a decade.”

 Mounir has an MS in Environment and Development from the London School of Economics and a BS in International Business from the European Business School.